 YES.
 Just let them thaw before you make the cranberry sauce.

-Quick tips for making the best Cranberry Cake
+Quick tips for making the best Cranberry Christmas Cake

 - Use frozen cranberries if you can’t find fresh ones!
-Just let those babies defrost before you begin to cook them, or they’ll take a little longer.
+Just let them defrost before you begin to cook them, or they’ll take a little longer.

 - Store the cake on its decorative plate, gently draped with plastic wrap, in the refrigerator.
 Let come to room temperature before serving.